i001962/x402-facilitator-example/README.md

-# x402 Facilitator Example
+# Revnet x402 Facilitator Proof of Concept

-A standalone implementation of an x402 facilitator service that handles payment verification and settlement for the x402 payment protocol.
-This implementation is designed for learning purposes and demonstrates how to build a facilitator service that can be deployed to platforms like Vercel.
+A standalone implementation of an x402 facilitator service for Revnet that handles payment verification and settlement for the x402 payment protocol.
+This proof of concept demonstrates how to build a facilitator service that can be deployed to platforms like Vercel and integrated with Revnet's payment infrastructure.

 ## Overview